 - 5.1 Authorisation and renewal is a 2 stage process.
-The first being the internal authorisation, which if successful then has to go before a court for judicial approval. - 5.2 The designated person will need to be aware of particular sensitivities in the local community with respect to the data applied for and the purpose of the investigation.
+The first being the internal authorisation, which if successful then has to go before a court for judicial approval. - 5.2 The applicant must first apply for the data through the designated person who will check the application before it is forwarded to NAFN.
+Once approved by NAFN and Legal Services, judicial approval will be sought before the data is obtained from NAFN. - 5.3 The designated person will need to be aware of particular sensitivities in the local community with respect to the data applied for and the purpose of the investigation.
 In addition, as required by the legislation they must have regard to whether the acquisition is necessary and proportionate and the degree, if any, of interference with the privacy of persons other than the direct subject(s) of the application.